tgerarden/aem2850/content/syllabus/_index.md

 Your grade in this course will be based on completing the following assignments:

-- **Labs** are short weekly homework assignments that require you to practice programming.
+- **Homeworks** are weekly assignments that require you to practice programming.
-  - Late lab submissions will be accepted, with a penalty of 1 point per day late.
+  - Late homework submissions will be accepted, with a penalty of 1 point per day late.

 - **Prelims** are intended to assess programming and data visualization proficiency.
 Prelims will be completed in class.
   - In-class prelims are mandatory.
 No make up exams will be offered due to time conflicts (including but not limited to personal travel).